Training and Development Managers

 Comments

-Scott Dickson (Low) says
+Scott Dickson (Low) 9 months ago

 A training managers job involves reviewing development work completed by others, to ensure that it is factually correct and contextually relevant as it relates to the learner persona and the adjacent-taught material.
 Training managers also deal directly with human content creators which requires experience dealing with a "whole-person".